 As part of an ongoing journey to learn more about Seattle’s black community and their ongoing story, I visited the city’s Northwest African American Museum (NAAMNW) in March 2020.
 The museum’s permanent collection casts a spotlight on black migration within the United States, and the contributions by blacks to the nation and to the American Pacific Northwest.
 Also timely was the simultaneous visit of the NHL’s Black Hockey History mobile museum as part of their 14-city tour throughout North America.

 I was especially moved by the museum’s special exhibition “Iconic Black Women: Ain’t I A Woman“, by Hiawatha D, an artist based in Seattle.
 His work and paintings highlight his story as a black man and black artist in America.
-His series of paintings “Iconic Black Women” is about positive images of strong confident black women who’ve been key cultural contributors to human rights, music, literature, and sport.
-On sight, the context, clothing, and body language for some of these figures may be immediate and familiar.
+His series of paintings “Iconic Black Women” shines a positive light on black women throughout past and contemporary American history: the important places they’ve occupied, and the important contributions they’ve made to human rights, music, literature, and sport.
+On sight of the paintings, the context, clothing, and body language may be immediately familiar.
 But many of the people painted don’t have faces, which allows viewers, especially young women, to see themselves in these figures, sparking and strengthening a connection between viewer and iconic black women.

 I would love to see another name added to this list of iconic black women: Viola Desmond.